Open-source is a software development philosophy in which source code is made freely and openly available to the general public.

 Limited Support

 Open-source CRM vendors don’t offer much support for their free versions.
 While there are some options for paid support, you might as well buy the CRM if you’re going to go that route.
-With open-source, most of your support is going to come from developer forums that might not respond quickly or accurately.
+Most of your support with open-source will come from developer forums that might not respond quickly or accurately.

 Fewer Functions

-If you’re looking for all of the bells and whistles, open-source CRM may not be your best bet.
-A lot of the development is conducted by people during their spare time, so the focus is more on critical functions than slick GUIs and robust integrations.
+Open-source CRM may not be your best bet if you’re looking for all the bells and whistles.
+People conduct much of the development during their spare time, so the focus is more on critical functions than slick GUIs and robust integrations.

 Perfection Paralysis